snurr-group/gRASPA/Cluster-Setup/NERSC/readme.md

 cmake -DCMAKE_PREFIX_PATH=~/ctensorflow/ ..
 make install DESTDIR=~/ctensorflow/
 ```
 NERSC has its own PyTorch/LibTorch module, so now we can start patching gRASPA code with ML potential functionality.
-For example, if we want to use Allegro model which uses LibTorch:
+4. For example, if we want to use Allegro model which uses LibTorch:
 ```shellscript
 mkdir patch_Allegro
 ```
-Modify line 64 in `patch.py` file to `patch_model=['Allegro']`.
+5. Modify line 64 in `patch.py` file to `patch_model=['Allegro']`.
 Then,
 ```shellscript
 python patch.py
 ```
-Once the gRASPA code gets patched, we need to modify the source code due to NERSC configuration:
+6. Finally, we need to modify the source code due to NERSC configuration:
 ```shellscript
 sed -i "s/std::filesystem/std::experimental::filesystem/g" *
 sed -i "s/<filesystem>/<experimental\/filesystem>/g" *
 ```
-Then, copy `NVC_COMPILE_NERSC` to the source code folder `patch_Allegro`, and compile the code `patch_Allegro` folder as follows:
+7. Then, copy `NVC_COMPILE_NERSC` to the source code folder, and compile the code in the folder as follows:
 ```shellscript
 chmod +x NVC_COMPILE_NERSC
 ./NVC_COMPILE_NERSC